chance2021/devopsdaydayup/001-ELKMonitoring/README.md

 ## 3. Deploy metricbeat service
 Deploy a metricbeat service in the monitored server to collect the metric data.
 > Note: In this example, we are monitoring the local host.
-For other hosts, you just need to update the ELK host IP address to make sure the metricbeat can reach the Elasticsearch.
+For other hosts, you just need to update the ELK host IP address in the `metricbeat.yaml` to make sure the metricbeat can reach the Elasticsearch.
 ```
 wget -qO - https://artifacts.elastic.co/GPG-KEY-elasticsearch | sudo apt-key add -
 echo "deb https://artifacts.elastic.co/packages/7.x/apt stable main" | sudo tee -a /etc/apt/sources.list.d/elastic-7.x.list